-DATE : March 9, 2016
+DATE : May 9, 2022

 The Great Smoky Mountains come alive as winter gives way to spring and there is no better way to celebrate than attending Smoky Mountain Springfest!
 Gatlinburg, TN has an abundance of events where you can catch your spring fever this year Appalachian style during your Easter or early spring vacation.

 Several craftsmen and artisans call the Smoky Mountains home.
 Their contribution to Springfest is the Easter Arts and Crafts Show where they will display their creations for sale and offer demonstrations of their craft.
 From baskets to pottery to paintings this is the place to find that unique item that glows with Appalachian heritage.
-Art has always been a part of living in the Smokies and here you can meet the latest generation of artists who have been bringing their art and craft across time from pioneer days to the present.
+Art has always been a part of living in the Smokies, and you can meet the latest generation of artists who have been bringing their art and craft across time from pioneer days to the present.

 It is no secret that the Great Smoky Mountains are home to some spectacular wildlife, animal and plant included.
 The Spring Wildflower Pilgrimage gives you a chance to see some of the flowers and creatures that call these mountains home as they come out of their winter slumber.
-Featuring both indoor and outdoor programs there is something here for naturalists of all stripes.
-For bird watchers there are plenty of birding programs and photographers can attend workshops on taking their best photos while on tour.
+Featuring both indoor and outdoor programs, there is something here for naturalists of all stripes.
+For bird watchers, there are plenty of birding programs and photographers can attend workshops on taking their best photos while on tour.
 Van service is available to trails with limited parking space.

 The first Mountain Man Memorial March (MMMM) began as a personal tribute to a local fallen soldier when a group of cadets from the Rocky Top Battalion marched 26.2 miles while carrying a 35-pound rucksack and in full military uniform to honor his sacrifice for freedom.
-Over the last decade it has grown into one of the biggest events in the United States that honors the service and sacrifice of military heroes.
-Open to ROTC groups, veterans, Cub Scout packs, family and friends of fallen heroes the MMMM is not an event to miss.
+Over the last decade, it has grown into one of the biggest events in the United States that honors the service and sacrifice of military heroes.
+Open to ROTC groups, veterans, Cub Scout packs, family, and friends of fallen heroes, the MMMM is not an event to miss.

 Remember that Smoky Mountain Springfest is a county-wide celebration that lasts all through the season.
-The events in Gatlinburg are but a small sampling of what you can find here!
+The events in Gatlinburg TN are but a small sampling of what you can find here!
 Wherever you find yourself during Springfest this year you and your family are sure to find something for everyone during your vacation.